Guiermis/Guiermis/README.md

 - 🌱 I’m currently learning Python, R and SQL
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love Japanese Art, and of course, bad puns.
+- ⚡ Fun fact: I love RWBY, Japanese Art, and of course, bad puns.
 - 💬 Quote: "You can teach a man to fish, but you can't teach a fish to man"
 - 👥 Currently graduating in Data Science.